SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DataMiner_Agent.md

 If you want to take care of hosting your DataMiner System yourself, you can manually install the DataMiner Agents instead of [creating the DMS in the cloud](xref:Creating_a_DMS_in_the_cloud).

 > [!IMPORTANT]
+>
-> The server onto which you plan to install the DataMiner Agent software has to comply with the DataMiner system requirements.
+> - The server onto which you plan to install the DataMiner Agent software has to comply with the DataMiner system requirements.
 See [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).
+> - We recommend against using duplicates of existing VMs to install a new DataMiner machine.
+Using cloned VMs may have as a consequence that certain configurations from the previous DataMiner linger and cause conflicts on the system.

 To manually install a DataMiner Agent, you will need to [use the DataMiner Installer](xref:Installing_DM_using_the_DM_installer).
 Afterwards, you will need to [upgrade to the latest feature or main release version](xref:Upgrading_a_DataMiner_Agent), [connect your DataMiner System to dataminer.services](xref:Connecting_your_DataMiner_System_to_the_cloud), and either deploy [Storage as a Service](xref:STaaS) to make use of cloud-native storage hosted by Skyline or, if you wish to host the DataMiner storage yourself, [configure the databases](xref:Configuring_dedicated_clustered_storage).